connie-n/blog-netlify-hugo/content/about/header/index.md

 show_title_as_headline: false
 headline: |
   Welcome!
-  Thanks for stopping by

 ---

 <!-- this is a subheadline -->
-I'm interested in machine learning, deep learning and artificial intelligence.
-I hope that I will share many of my projects, including more data science and AI content.
+Thanks for stopping by.
+I am a M.S. student interested in data science and artificial intelligence.
+You can browse this site to learn more about some of my projects in theses subjects, or take a look at my resume.